Aashi24/shreyakr-portfolio/Assignment3and4.md

 # 5 : REDESIGN OF THE VISUALIZATION

+## a) Sub-Saharan Africa is the biggest area of expansion for christianity
 ![New-Data-Viz](worldPop.png)
 @Source: [Pew Research](https://www.pewforum.org/2015/04/02/religious-projections-2010-2050/)

+## b) Overall change in the Global Christian Population as a percentage of Total
 ![New-Data-Viz-additional](totalpop.png)
 @Source: [Pew Research](https://www.pewforum.org/2015/04/02/religious-projections-2010-2050/)

+# The overall process

+These visualizations are a product of what I learned through the new critiquing method.
+In order to develop these, I had to understand some of the shortcomings of the chosen visualization.
+Once I had understood the areas for improvement, I used wireframes to design an improved version.
+An integral part of this process was getting feedback from my friends.
+Initially, I thought that my first wireframe was flawless.
+It was only when I sought feedback, that I realized that it needed clarity enhancements and more changes.

+I took the constructive feedback and incorporated it into another draft of wireframes.
+I also chose to add another chart to build a more persuasive visualization.
+This time around, my wireframe passed the litmus test.
+Once I had my wireframes ready all that was left was to create the visualization.
+I designed both the new visualizations using Tableau, which was really easy to use.

+Lastly, I used Stephen Few's critiquing method yet again to check if the new visualizations I created were more effective.
+In my opinion, they were indeed more effective and easier to comprehend by readers.

+My take away from this exercise is that seeking feedback is absolutely crucial to designing effective and persuasive visualizations.

 ## Why is this better?